 It’s called Valenbisi and you can rent a bike at any place at any time for any amount of time.
 You sign up for the system and you can take a bike from the station.
 You cycle to your destination and park the bike again.
 If you do this within 30 minutes of taking the bike, it’s free.
 For more fees and terms of subscriptions, check the site of Valenbisi here.

 I loved this system.
 I was able to bike to the beach or bike all the way to the Centre of Arts.
-In the middle of the city, there are paved bicycle paths that make for a leasuresome cycle tour.
-I did have some troubles to find a free station to park my bike.
+In the middle of the city, there are paved bicycle paths that make for a leasure-some cycle tour.
+I did have some trouble finding a free station to park my bike.
 Sometimes all were full and I had to find another station to park the bike.
 Or wait for somebody to take a bike.

 #3 Rome, Italy